 Best Hotels in Hobart, TAS by Theme

 Got something specific in mind?
 Here’s a list of some of the top hotels in Hobart.
-No matter your reason for visiting Tasmanian capital, we can help you decide!
+No matter your reason for visiting the Tasmanian capital, we can help you decide!

 - Most unique hotel: MONA Pavilions

 - Best mid-priced hotel: Central Hotel Hobart

 - Best budget hotel: Shipwright Arms

 - Best boutique hotel: The Henry Jones Art Hotel